tell/aes-ni/README.md

 # License

-Source codes except with files located in subdirectories in the directory `third_party` are distributed under the license described by the file [`LICENSE`](./LICENSE).
+Source codes except with files located in subdirectories in the directory `third_party` are distributed under the license described in the file [`LICENSE`](./LICENSE).